CornSnek/keystroke_player/README.md

 # keystroke_player
 Linux X11 Keyboard/Mouse Macro program script player.
-This is inspired by click4ever from https://github.com/daniel-araujo/click4ever.
-I just added keyboard support and scripting support for personal scripting uses.
+This is inspired by click4ever from https://github.com/daniel-araujo/click4ever and AutoHotkey https://github.com/Lexikos/AutoHotkey_L.

+I added keyboard support and scripting support for personal scripting uses.
+The whole purpose was to create an autoclicker/keyboard macro for Linux to automate playing games by writing scripts.

 Note: Still developing things for this program.
-TODO: Adding variables to the script.

 # Usage
 Run the program.
 It is a command line program where you can edit configs, and compile/run scripts.
 Uses X11 Keygrabs as keybinds to go through menus.
 Press the escape key to toggle disabling keybind functionality.